alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 Money + current culture -> string
 ```

 That is the practical sense in which impurity propagates.
 The loop is not harder because `foreach` is special.
-It is harder because every extra place that calls those methods inherits the larger contract.
+It is harder because every extra call site inherits the larger contract.

 ## Number, Timing, And Order